Commercial & Corporate Law

 - Customs duty exemption.

-In provinces with strong tourism and agriculture sectors like Antalya, incentives are configured differently.
+In provinces with strong tourism and agricultural sectors such as Antalya, incentive packages are often configured differently from other regions.

 Common Mistakes for Foreign Investors

-- Wrong company type selection — converting later becomes difficult,
+- Wrong company type selection — converting to a different structure later is possible but costly,

-- Capital entry without DAB document — issue in profit transfer and citizenship application,
+- Capital entry without a DAB document — causes problems for profit transfers and citizenship applications,

-- Narrow definition of activity area — re-registration required for new business lines,
+- Narrow activity area definition — re-registration is required when new business lines are added,

-- Formation without tax planning — unnecessarily high tax cost.
+- Formation without tax planning — leads to unnecessarily high tax costs.

 Post-Formation Compliance